KarlMoran/BattleShip/README.md

 * The Map
   * Once instructions are shown, the player's map is created, which is displayed in the terminal.
 The user is prompted to place each ship in turn from smallest to largest (2-5), the ship size is displayed in terminal.
   * Orientation, row and then column inputs are requested for the ship location, horizontal or vertical postioning followed by row and column input.All having validation checks on them.
 Overlap and fit checks are ran on the input location for the ship, which must be passed else the user is prompted for input again.
   * Once  all of the inputs are entered and valid the ship is placed on the players map, their map is then printed to remember where placed ship for reference when placing the next.
-The computers ships are randomly placed on their board before the player places their ships are.
+The computers ships are randomly placed on their map before the player places their ships are.

 <img width="317" alt="Start Game map" src="https://user-images.githubusercontent.com/92300013/157447022-2f1b44b3-819d-4928-b67e-d38357bf291e.png">